About PFAS

 Looking for PFAS

-On July 30, 2021, the U.S. EPA published SW-846 preparation and analysis methods 3512 and 8327 for selected PFAS in surface water, groundwater, and wastewater.
+On July 30, 2021, the U.S. EPA published SW-846 preparation and analysis methods 3512 and 8327 for selected PFAS in non-potable water such as, surface water, groundwater, wastewater.
+In addition, Method 1633 can be utilized for aqueous matrices which includes wastewater, surface water, groundwater, and landfill leachate, but can also be utilized for soil, sediment, biosolids, and fish and shellfish tissue analyses.
 These methods are in addition to U.S. EPA’s 537, 537.1, and 533 methods for drinking water.
 Sampling and analysis methods for PFAS in other environmental media are under development.
 U.S. EPA has proposed nationwide drinking water monitoring for PFAS at smaller public water systems beginning in 2022.

 PFAS Sampling Project for Community Public Water Systems

-Beginning in February 2021, IDEM will facilitate PFAS monitoring at all Community Public Water Systems (CWS) throughout the state of Indiana (a CWS regularly serves drinking water to at least 25 year-around residents or has at least 15 service connections for residents).
-Samples will be collected at all raw water (i.e. wells and intakes) and finished (after treatment) water points in a CWS’s supply.
+Since February 2021, IDEM facilitated PFAS monitoring at all Community Public Water Systems (CWS) throughout the state of Indiana (a CWS regularly serves drinking water to at least 25 year-around residents or has at least 15 service connections for residents).
+Samples were collected at all raw water (i.e. wells and intakes) and finished (after treatment) water points in a CWS’s supply.
 The purpose of the sampling program is to evaluate the statewide occurrence of PFAS compounds in CWS across the state and determine the efficacy of conventional drinking water treatment for PFAS.

 Timeline for Sampling PFAS at Community Water Systems

 IDEM’s sampling plan is outlined below and is dependent upon available funding.
-IDEM is first sampling at community systems serving a population of less than 10,000 because most of these smaller systems were not sampled for PFAS during U.S. EPA’s Unregulated Contaminant Monitoring Rule (UCMR) sampling completed in 2014 and 2015.
-Systems serving a population greater than 10,000 will be sampled last since they were sampled as part of U.S. EPA’s UCMR sampling.
+IDEM first sampled at community systems serving a population of less than 10,000 because most of these smaller systems were not sampled for PFAS during U.S. EPA’s Unregulated Contaminant Monitoring Rule (UCMR) sampling completed in 2014 and 2015.
+Systems serving a population greater than 10,000 were sampled last since they were sampled as part of U.S. EPA’s UCMR sampling.
 No verified PFAS detections were found in Indiana during the UCMR sampling event.

 ---|---|---|